 On the mid-Pacific coast, Jaco is the nearest beach from San Jose (Puntarenas does not count, mostly for its pollution.)
 Jaco is as popular with the locals as with tourists, so plan ahead for weekends and major holidays.

 There is plenty to do in town and on the curving stretch of sand.
 Surfing, fishing, swimming, and canopy tours are all nearby.
-Nonstop nightlife and a variety of hotels, resorts and villas make this an excellent vacation destination.
+Nonstop nightlife and a variety of hotels, resorts like Poseidon which is great for Bachelor Party and many other villas make this an excellent vacation destination.

 It is just a ninety-minute ride by car or tour bus from Manuel Antonio National Park.
 Or you can visit the nearby Tarcoles River to see the giant saltwater crocodiles beneath the bridge.